 The DIVER Stage

-Breath-hold master Marcus Greatwood takes his NoTanx club to Kefalonia this summer, with plans to freedive the British WW2 submarine Perseus.
-The sub became famous after stoker John Capes survived an emergency ascent from 50m, a five-mile swim and 18 months hiding from enemy forces (DIVER, January).
-The sub’s escape hatch is still open.
+Breath-hold master Marcus Greatwood reports on his NoTanx dive club’s trip to Kefalonia this summer to dive the British WW2 submarine Perseus, from which stoker John Capes famously survived an emergency ascent from 50m, a five-mile swim and 18 months hiding from Nazi forces.

-The Straits of Gibraltar are a highway for loggerhead turtles, fin, sperm, blue and lost humpback whales, bluefin tuna and other pelagics.
-Clive Crisp of the Rock’s Environment & Climate Change department formed a diving unit to monitor and enforce its marine protected areas but, as he’ll explain, it hasn’t been an easy ride.
+The entrance to the Mediterranean from the Atlantic Ocean is a highway for fin, sperm, blue and lost humpback whales, tuna, loggerhead turtles and other pelagics.
+Clive Crisp of the Rock’s Environment & Climate Change Department formed a diving unit to monitor and enforce its marine protected areas but, as he’ll explain in this presentation, it has been a far-from-easy ride!

 WE’VE CREATED A MONSTER: THE STORY OF GHOST FISHING UK